tiagomnunes89/gutendex-books-app/README.md

 # Gutendex Books Android App

 This is an Android app that uses the Gutendex API to display a list of books and their details.
-The app is built with Kotlin, follows clean architecture principles, and utilizes the latest Android development tools and libraries.
+The app is built with Kotlin, follows clean architecture principles, and utilizes the latest Android development tools and libraries in June 2023.

 ## Features